kubedb/docs/docs/guides/mongodb/arbiter/sharding.md

 ## Resume Halted Database

-Now, to resume the database, i.e. to get the same database setup back again, you have to set the the `spec.halted` as false.
+Now, to resume the database, i.e. to get the same database setup back again, you have to set the `spec.halted` as false.
 You can use the below command.

 ```bash
 $ kubectl patch -n demo mg/mongo-sh-arb -p '{"spec":{"halted":false}}' --type="merge"